Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Connections to Results from the Stochastic Games Literature

-\begin{theorem}\cite{bas78a} Consider the class of LQG dynamic NZSGs introduced above. \begin{itemize}[wide] \item [(i)] \cite[Theorems 4 and 5]{bas78a} If the IS is $I^{i, \text{DOS}}_{t}$ for all $t\in\cal{T}$ and $i\in \mathcal{N}$, then, under some sufficient (contraction) conditions on the cost functions of players (see \cite{bas78a}), there exists a unique PL-NE, which turns out to be linear (affine if the random vectors have nonzero-mean) and in the form of
+\begin{theorem}\cite{bas78a} Consider the class of LQG NZS DGs introduced above. \begin{itemize}[wide] \item [(i)] \cite[Theorems 4 and 5]{bas78a} If the IS is $I^{i, \text{DOS}}_{t}$ for all $t\in\cal{T}$ and $i\in \mathcal{N}$, then, under some sufficient (contraction) conditions on the cost functions of players (see \cite{bas78a}), there exists a unique PL-NE, which turns out to be linear (affine if the random vectors have nonzero-mean). \item [(ii)] If the IS is $I^{i, \text{DS}}_{t}$, then PL-NE policies are essentially non-unique \cite[Example 1]{bas78a}, which is true even when the contraction conditions of part (i) holds. \end{itemize} \end{theorem}